It is a procedure in which a direct visual examination of the urethra is performed to view the bladder’s lining using an endoscope.

 - You may notice blood-tinged urine or experience mild discomfort when urinating after a cystoscopy.
 This is normal and usually resolves in two to three days.
 Aspirin, blood thinners, or anti-inflammatory medications should not be taken for at least three days after the cystoscopy.

-- Increasing your fluid intake for several days after the cystoscopy is advised, especially if there is visible blood in the urine.
+- Increasing your fluid intake for several days after the cystoscopy is advised, especially if visible blood is in the urine.

-- In certain cases, the urologist may prescribe antibiotics before and after this procedure.
+- In some instances, the urologist may prescribe antibiotics before and after this procedure.
 In these cases, make sure you finish taking all medications as directed, even if you feel fine.

-- The patient should contact the physician immediately if unable to urinate, develops excessive bleeding, abdominal pain, or fever after a cystoscopy.
+- The patient should contact the physician immediately if unable to urinate or develops excessive bleeding, abdominal pain, or fever after a cystoscopy.